-Our vision is rooted in her demonstrating how maintaining and nurturing a strong cultural identity can strengthen community and support wellness.
-Her life is the model that the Mary Kiona Foundation is built on.
-Actively preserving and revitalizing Native American cultural heritage, we can create a holistic future where our community is able to thrive, with economic security and housing stability.
+Our vision is rooted in demonstrating how maintaining and nurturing a strong cultural identity can strengthen community and support wellness.
+Actively preserving and revitalizing Native American cultural heritage.

-Being of service by addressing the needs of the community
+To be of service by addressing the needs of the community

 Mary Kiona, born in 1855, was a Yakama tribal member.
 She saw the first wagons appear in 1863.
 She also guided the first Europeans down the Cowlitz River.